genglongling/M-APPLE-OS/README.md

-# **M-APPLE Agent OS: A General-Purpose Operating System for Dynamic Planning, Multi-Agent Communication, and Multi-Thread Execution**
+# **M-APPLE Agent OS: A General-Purpose Operating System for Dynamic Scheduling and Optimization **

 ```
 What if LLM and Agent lost track of information?
 Reverting back as a transaction!
+M-APPLE Agent OS os A General-Purpose Operating System for Dynamic Planning, Multi-Agent Communication, and Multi-Thread Execution**

 --- M-APPLE-OS Authors
 ```